 These photographs were taken in 1926. |

 A Wax Print starts with the design.
-ABC designers constantly search for new ideas, travelling to Africa and talking with customers and distributors.
-The African influence is of paramount importance in a design, but the design itself is usually created in the UK.
-ABC has a database of over 35,000 designs.
-New designs are currently launched at the rate of about 200 per year.
+ABC designers constantly searched for new ideas, travelling to Africa and talking with customers and distributors.
+The African influence was of paramount importance in a design, but the design itself was usually created in the UK.
+New designs were launched at the rate of about 200 per year.

-When a customer chooses a particular design, that design is engraved on a pair of copper rollers.
+When a customer chose a particular design, that design was engraved on a pair of copper rollers.
 Printing a resin paste - hence the term "Wax" - on to both sides of the cotton cloth creates the Wax Print.
-The cloth is then dyed - either in Indigo or the now more popular Royal Blue - and the design appears on those areas of the cloth where the resin has not been applied.
-The cloth is then treated mechanically to produce the cracking effect, characteristic of a real Wax Print.
-Depending on the type and duration of this process, different effects of marbling in the colour can be achieved.
-Further colours can be added whilst the cracked resin remains on the cloth, and then again after all the resin has been removed.
-It is this combination of cracking, marbled colours and solid colours that illuminate the ABC Wax Print to such a fine degree.
+The cloth was then dyed - either in Indigo or the now more popular Royal Blue - and the design appears on those areas of the cloth where the resin has not been applied.
+The cloth was then treated mechanically to produce the cracking effect, characteristic of a real Wax Print.
+Depending on the type and duration of this process, different effects of marbling in the colour could be achieved.
+Further colours could be added whilst the cracked resin remained on the cloth, and then again after all the resin had been removed.
+It was this combination of cracking, marbled colours and solid colours that illuminated the ABC Wax Print to such a fine degree.

 The Cha Group

 ABC is part of the Cha Group of companies.
-Technical liaison with the many textile mills in West Africa and access to the extensive network of distributors has been a major strength.
+Technical liaison with the many textile mills in West Africa and access to the extensive network of distributors had been a major strength.

-About 20,000 people are employed - the vast majority in Africa.
-The Group holds the major market share of the Wax print market.
+About 20,000 people were employed - the vast majority in Africa.
+The Group held the major market share of the Wax print market.

 Move to Ghana

-On December 21 st , 2005, His Excellency, President John A. Kufour officially inaugurated ABC's new production facility at our sister company, Akosombo Textiles Limited.
-Our decision to move production of standard wax to Ghana is based on the need to respond more quickly to the changing demands of the local African consumer.
+On December 21st , 2005, His Excellency, President John A. Kufour officially inaugurated ABC's new production facility at our sister company, Akosombo Textiles Limited.
+Our decision to move production of standard wax to Ghana was based on the need to respond more quickly to the changing demands of the local African consumer.

-This move has taken years of planning and an investment worth millions of dollars.
-New machinery has been installed at the Akosombo site and the workforce has been highly trained by ABC technical managers so that ABC's high production standards are maintained.
-Standard wax will continue to be designed by our design team in Manchester in order to maintain the look and style of ABC, but from 2006 onwards, production of ABC standard wax will take place in Akosombo.
+This move took years of planning and an investment worth millions of dollars.
+New machinery was installed at the Akosombo site and the workforce were highly trained by ABC technical managers so that ABC's high production standards were maintained.